MicrosoftDocs/customer-voice/cv-docs/send-survey-email.md

 8. To select an email template, select a template from the **Template** list.
 More information: [Use email templates](#use-email-templates)

-9. To customize the **From** address of the email, see [Customize the sender's email address](#customize-sender-email-address).

-10. When you're ready to send your survey, select **Send**.
+9. When you're ready to send your survey, select **Send**.

 > [!NOTE]
-> You can send a survey invitation to a maximum of 10,000 recipients.
+> - You can send a survey invitation to a maximum of 10,000 recipients.
+> - To customize the **From** address of the email, see [Customize the sender's email address](customize-sender-email).

 <a name="import-recipients"></a>